-- (a) Upon request, employees are entitled to parental leave without pay.
-For an employee who takes maternity leave, the parental leave shall be a maximum of thirty-five (35) weeks.
-For an employee who does not take maternity leave, the parental leave shall be for a maximum of thirty-seven (37) weeks.
-In either case, the leave commences: - (1) in the case of a natural mother, immediately following the end of the maternity leave taken under Clause 21.1 above; - (2) in the case of a natural father, following the birth of the child and within the fifty-two (52) week period after the birth date of the newborn child; and - (3) in the case of an adopting mother or father, following the adoption of the child and within the fifty-two (52) week period after the date the adopted child comes into the actual care and custody of the mother or father. - (b) If the newborn child or adopted child is certified by a medical practitioner or the agency that placed the child that an additional period of parental care is required because the child suffers from a physical, psychological or emotional condition, then the employee is entitled to a further parental period not exceeding a total of five (5) consecutive weeks as specified in the certificate, commencing immediately following the end of the parental leave taken under this paragraph. - (c) Where both parents are employees of the Employer, the employees shall determine the apportionment of parental leave between them.
+- (a) Upon request, an employee is entitled to parental leave without pay.
+Following the birth or adoption of the employees' child as follows: - (1) in the case of birth parent, up to sixty-one (61) consecutive weeks commencing immediately following the end of the pregnancy leave under Clause 21.2; - (2) in the case of a non-birth parent or a birth parent who did not take pregnancy leave up to sixty-two (62) consecutive weeks commencing within the seventy-eight (78) week period following the birth of the child. - (b) If the newborn child or adopted child is certified by a medical practitioner or the agency that placed the child that an additional period of parental care is required because the child suffers from a physical, psychological or emotional condition, then the employee is entitled to a further parental period not exceeding a total of five (5) consecutive weeks as specified in the certificate, commencing immediately following the end of the parental leave taken under this paragraph. - (c) Where both parents are employees of the Employer, the employees shall determine the apportionment of parental leave between them.
 Each employee does not qualify for the separate parental or adoption leave.